 Gerard was easily the tallest of the group, as his height was at least a few finger-widths higher than either Pascal or Perceval.
 His short, straight hair was black.
 His firm eyes were ash-blue.
 Below them, his hard, chiseled chin and a slightly tall, Balkan nose dominated his image.
 He wore a loose fitting tunic and a jacket over it, both of which looked too plain for a noble.
 However despite his lax clothing, it was clear that his body held an incredibly firm musculature.
 Tough and well-built, but no steroids monster either.

 "Fournier?"
 Pascal puzzled.
 "I don't recognize that name."

 "My parents are bakers."
 Gerard shrugged before his voice hardened.
-"Yeomen commoners.
+"Yeomen, lower middle class.
 Perceval was the one who sponsored my attendance here.
 You have a problem with it?"

 "I did not know Alisia Academy had a patron program?"
 Pascal asked.
 However even his casual voice sounded haughty and was definitely rubbing Gerard the wrong way.